shiftyp/rest-in-space/express-api/exercise.md

 In this exercise, you'll complete a partially built Express.js API for managing fictional space resources.
 The API follows RESTful principles and includes OpenAPI/Swagger documentation.

+## Learning Objectives

+- Understand how to implement RESTful endpoints in Express.js
+- Practice handling different HTTP methods
+- Learn how to validate input data
+- Gain experience with error handling in APIs

 ## Prerequisites

 - Node.js installed (or using the provided IDX environment)